xmos/lib_awe/README.rst

 Features
 ========

-  * xcore.ai port of AWE core
+  * xcore.ai port of AWE core version 8.D.1.1
   * Remote (via channel) access to AWE Tuning interface
   * Implementation of AWE Control Inteface using the above
   * Example implementation of run-time selection of AWE layouts that are compiled into an application